saranabizadeh/saranabizadeh/README.md

 - Generating reports and performing data analysis using SQL.
 - Developing dashboards on Tableau and Excel.

-🎓 Education and Certificates
+Education and Certificates

 - Currently working on a Masters in Business Administration
 - Psychology BA
 - Excel Skills for Business Specialization Certificate
 - IBM Data Analyst Professional Certificate

-🛠️ Tools
+Tools
-- Excel, MySQL, and Tableau to create 100% data-driven insights using organizational data.
+- Excel, MySQL, and Tableau

-📫 How to reach me
+How to reach me
-- Linkedin:
+- Linkedin: www.linkedin.com/in/sara-nabizadeh-117019408
 - Email: saran42@comcast.net

 <!--